National Parks of the Golden West Tour

 (Saturday) – Sightseeing at Arches and Canyonlands National Parks

 For the past 150 million years, the more than 2,000 natural sandstone arches of Arches National Park have been sculpted by the natural erosion of wind, water, sun, and frost – creating an unmistakably unique landscape.
 You look with wonder at the red rock canyons, balancing rocks and unusual formations including Landscape Arch, Park Avenue Corridor, The Three Gossips, and elegant Delicate Arch.
 In the afternoon, we explore Canyonlands National Park, an outdoor wonderland of enchanting vistas carved by the Colorado and Green rivers.
-See spires, arches, canyons and Native American ruins.
+See spires, arches, and canyons galore!
 Learn the history and geology of this mystical region at the park Visitors Center.
 Tonight you will have the opportunity to join your fellow travelers for an incredible “Canyonlands By Night” boat tour and light show.

 Hotel: Super 8*